0xKnowles/ipm_calculator/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Thanks to all contributors who have helped shape the IPM Calculator
-- Special thanks to the agricultural professionals who provided valuable feedback
-- Icon and design resources from various open-source projects

-## Support

-For support, please:
-- Open an issue on GitHub
-- Contact us through our support channels
-- Check our documentation wiki

 ---

 Built with ❤️ for the agricultural community